We earn a commission for products purchased through some links in this article.

-Most cases are mild and will and can be easily treated with a course of liquid antibiotics, like penicillin or amoxicillin.
-Doctors advise children and adults staying at home until at least 24 hours after they’ve started their antibiotics to make sure they don’t spread scarlet fever among their peers.
+Most cases are mild and can be easily treated with a course of liquid antibiotics, like penicillin or amoxicillin.
+Doctors advise children and adults to stay at home until at least 24 hours after they’ve started their antibiotics to make sure they don’t spread scarlet fever among their peers.
 So no work, school or nursery until then.

 Most people will appear recovered within 4-5 days of treatment, but antibiotics must be taken for 10 days.

 If not treated with antibiotics children will be infectious for 1-2 weeks and should be kept at home, away from peers, to minimise spreading it amongst friends.

 Can you get scarlet fever more than once?

 It’s very rare to get it a second time, so usually once you’ve had it you’re immune.
 It’s worth keeping an eye out for subsequent infections, however, as these do happen occasionally.

 While scarlet fever is more common in children, adults can still get it – including pregnant women.
 However, according to the NHS, there’s no evidence the condition can put unborn babies at risk.